putnamalbert/BACnet-Segmentation/Segmentation.md

 # Segmentation

+Layered and zones.
+Segmentation can be dpone logically on the same physical port but generally means separating interfaces.

+Number of interfaces is generally two or more.
+Same or different: Protocol.
+IP address.
+Port.
+Url within the above.

+For example because pure SC is all the way to URL.
+SC can coexist with BACnet/IP or Ethernet pure because it is segmented.
+Segmentation can also allow different physical or logical extensions to be separated.
+Like PoE or multi drop or others.

-BACnet Network Segmentation Devices (BACnet routers) solve the following integration problems:
+## BACnet Network Segmentation Devices (BACnet routers) BNSD:
+B3075, SbC3200, SbC3100

+### BNSD solve the following integration problems:

 When IT is unwilling to provide all the IP addresses required for a project.